5 Simple Ways to Save Money Today

 Why should the ending balance be zero?
 Because that means you are in control of ALL of your money, but control isn’t giving you chains, it’s giving you wings!

 Maybe you can afford a shopping night or two a week or a date night here or there (or extra bottle of wine if you are like me).
 And you don’t have to feel guilty about it because it is in your budgeted expenses!
+Maybe you just want to SAVE more of your hard-earned money!

 Here’s where the saving money part comes in; once you see exactly what your money should be spent on written down in your budget, you keep better track of it and you become organized.
 It’s like making a to-do list for your money.